 Message From Our Chief Residents

-Many of our residents are also actively involved in research projects and the program encourages participation in professional conferences, including the AAN, American Epilepsy Society and the International Stroke Conference, as well as learning workshops.
+Research is strongly encouraged at UIC and all residents are actively involved in various projects, many of which have been finalized into articles published in indexed journals or data presented at national meetings.
+The program encourages participation in professional conferences, including the American Academy of Neurology, American Epilepsy Society and the International Stroke Conference, as well as learning workshops.

-Chicago is a vibrant city with a deep-rooted mentality of hard working individuals.
-The city has a long- standing history of diverse and unique multicultural presence throughout the metropolitan areas.
-There is an abundance of restaurants, shopping, entertainment, nightlife, museums and parks.
-Our residents stem from all over the world, and each of them brings unique strengths to our program.
-Together, we frequently celebrate completion of challenging rotations and support each other’s accomplishments.
+Our residents stem from all over the world, and each of them bring unique strengths to our program.
+We have a resident wellness program and regular happy hours, to help manage the challenges of residency training; we frequently celebrate completion of rotations and support each other’s accomplishments.
 Our program would not be as successful without the friendships we’ve built and the trust we’ve developed with each other.